 The longer you wait, the greater the cost

-As a rule of thumb, the choice of security engineering implementation has an inverse relationship with the product maturity lifecycle.
-The further along you are with your product, the higher will be the cost of implementing any security engineering from scratch.
+As a rule of thumb, there is an inverse relationship between the cost of implementing a cyber security solution and the product maturity lifecycle.
+The further along you are with your product, the higher the cost of implementing any cyber security solution from scratch.
 And the steeper the fines you might have to pay.
 If you don’t want to end up on the list of the worst security lapses, make sure you plan and prioritize cyber security issues.